lorow/FluffyBot/README.md

 **Features**

 Fluffy is able to receive commands signed with '//' prefix.
 At this stage it can:

-* generally search Google for what you need,
+* generally search Google and send back the results
-* play music from YT,
+* play music from YT
-* show an image from the net,
+* send images from supported websites
-* show reddit posts etc.,
+* send images from reddit
-* help you with your existential problems,
-* help you got blessed by the God and much more...
+* send articles from wikipedia

+and much more!

-**Planned to be added...**
+**Planned to add**

-Fluffy needs to have its functionalities extended.

-There are at least 3 things:
-* better scoping of the commands so it will look like: <prefix> <command> <subcomms> <args> ,
-* make all of functions working,
-* administrator module,
+* administrator module
-* better admin UI,
+* better admin UI

-* connect to postgresql database,
-* option of changing prefix.
+and even more!

 **Self deployment**